TatevKaren/econometric-algorithms/README.md

 - Heckman, J. (1979).
 "Sample Selection Bias as a Specification Error".
 Econometrica.
 47 (1): 153–61

-# 9: Applied Econoometrics Case Study based on PCA, FF, and CCA

-# 10: Data Preparation for Regression Analysis
+# 9: Data Preparation for Regression Analysis
 File name: DataPreparation_LinearRegression.do